cryptowerk/docs.cryptowerk.com/content/quickstart.md

 There are several approaches to retrieve the Seal but here we will focus on the simplest.

 ## Polling for Seal
-Call `/verify` and provide the retrievalID(s) then check for the return value.
+Call `/verify` and provide the retrieval-ID(s) then check for the return value.

 ```
 curl -sS \